-Any time you have a beloved pet that gets sick or injured, you know that just about everything else if your life is going to come to a “standstill”.
-This is because, for most of us, once we know that our dog or cat isn’t 100% healthy, it’s just tough to focus on anything else!
+Whenever you have a beloved pet that gets sick or injured, you know that just about everything else in your life will come to a “standstill.”
+This is because, for most of us, once we know that our dog or cat isn’t 100% healthy, it’s tough to focus on anything else!

 And what can make…

-Matters worse is if the cause of this sickness isn’t fully understood.
-This is why we wanted to take a moment and describe exactly what meningoencephalitis is so that if you’ve recently been told by your vet that your dog is suffering from this condition, you may have a better idea of exactly what it is and what to expect while treating it.
+It matters worse if the cause of this sickness isn’t fully understood.
+This is why we wanted to take a moment and describe precisely what meningoencephalitis is so that if your vet has recently told you that your dog is suffering from this condition, you may have a better idea of precisely what it is and what to expect while treating it.

 So, without further ado, let’s dive right in!